timkiely/my-google-searches-in-wordclouds/README.md

 Setting Up
 =============

-I don't know of an easy way to do this programatically, but Google makes it relatively simple to download a zipped copy of your search history (and histories )
+I don't know of an easy way to do this programatically, but Google makes it relatively simple to download a zipped copy of your search history

 ``` r
 # flow control for setting up the Searches folder from Google History